MatiasBoldrini/rtl8723de-linux-drivers/README.md

 # !!!
-DONT INSTALL IF YOUR KERNEL IS LOWER THAN 5.4
+DONT INSTALL IF YOUR KERNEL IS HIGHER THAN 5.4
 Since 5.4+ kernels includes this driver
 ## rtl8723de-linux-drivers